Scripting with SwiftUI (III) - Forms

 }

-1. SwiftUI offers a very nice way to declare views that acts as a form.
-Using the Form struct to wrap our form rows, we get many features for free , like Section to declare sections or visual elements like grouped table views in iOS.
-I do not find this to be on macOS in this tutorial, but as SwiftUI is cross-platform, it’s good to be able to export this view to iOS or iPadOS one day.
+to declare sections or visual elements like grouped table views in iOS.
+I do not find this to be on macOS in this tutorial, but as SwiftUI is cross-platform, it’s good to be able to export this view to iOS or iPadOS one day. - As you might have guessed already, the form rows will be packed in a

 You can already run the project to see the window appear with the two name rows.